Spring Garden Revival

 Comprehensive Soil Assessment & Amendment Protocols for Bourne’s Glacial Till

-A thorough soil assessment is the foundation of successful gardening in Bourne’s glacial till landscapes.
-All new planting sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab (https://ag.umass.edu/services/soil-plant-nutrient-testing-laboratory), evaluating pH, NPK, organic matter, and micronutrients.
-Bourne soils are typically acidic (pH 5.5–6.5), while most flowers thrive at pH 6.0–7.0; thus, dolomitic lime is recommended to raise pH and supply magnesium.
-Amendments should include 2–4 inches of compost tilled to a depth of 8–10 inches, targeting 5–8% organic matter.
-Site evaluation should consider drainage (clay/silt content), microclimate, and existing vegetation, with baseline conditions documented for future reference.
-Utilize the USDA Web Soil Survey (https://websoilsurvey.nrcs.usda.gov/) for detailed mapping.
+A thorough soil assessment is the foundation of successful horticulture in Bourne’s glacial till landscapes.
+All new garden sites should undergo analysis by the UMass Soil & Plant Nutrient Testing Lab, measuring pH, NPK, organic matter, and micronutrients.
+Bourne soils are typically acidic (pH 5.5–6.5); most flowers require pH 6.0–7.0, so dolomitic lime is recommended to raise pH and add magnesium.
+Amend with 2–4 inches of compost tilled to 8–10 inches depth, targeting 5–8% organic matter.
+Evaluate drainage, microclimate, and existing vegetation using the USDA Web Soil Survey, and document baseline conditions for future reference.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources